 Battle of Metaurus.
-Hasdrubal Barca and his forces en-route to reinforce Hannibal were confronted by two Roman armies near the Metaurus river.
+Hasdrubal Barca and his forces, en-route to reinforce Hannibal, are confronted by two Roman armies near the Metaurus River.
 The Roman forces led by consuls Marcus Livius, (The Salinator), and Gaius Claudius Nero.
 Hasdrubal’s outnumbered forces were defeated and Hasdrubal Barca, seeing the inevitable defeat, made a suicide charge into the thickest of the fighting and was killed.

 Battle of Ilipa.
 One of Scipio Africanus’ strategically masterful battles in which he broke the power of the Carthaginian forces forever in Iberia, defeating Mago Barca, Hasdrubal Gisco, and Masinissa of Numidia.